Wyamio/Wyam.Web/input/docs/concepts/shortcodes.md

 Description: Shortcodes are small but powerful macros that can generate content in your documents.
 Order: 4
 ---
 Wyam supports several templating engines like Markdown and Razor, but sometimes you need to generate some content regardless of the templating language you're using.
 Shortcodes are small text macros that can do big things and work across any templating engine.
-Wyam comes with several helpful shortcodes built-in and it's easy to add your own.
+Wyam comes with [several helpful shortcodes built-in (click here to view them)](/shortcodes) and it's easy to add your own.

 # Using Shortcodes